Best M.2 SSDs for gaming in 2025: my top picks for blazing fast storage

 If you're copying a game from one drive to another or validating game files in Steam, faster NVMe drives make a difference.
 They can also shave off a second or two when it comes time to load a game level, but the more significant difference is against hard drives, where even a slower SATA SSD is much faster.
 Go beyond a certain point, and all SSDs start to feel similar.

-In other words, while the speed freak in me loves what NVMe brings to the table, I recognize that in practice, it's usually not that noticeable.
-If you're looking to get the most from your money when it comes time to build a gaming PC, good SATA SSDs remain an excellent option, with prices now falling below 10 cents per GB.
+In other words, while the speed freak in me loves what NVMe brings to the table, I recognize that in practice, it's sometimes not needed.
+If you're looking to build something on a very, very tight budget, good SATA SSDs remain a useable option, with prices now falling below 10 cents per GB.

 Jeremy Laird